jgomezdans/phenology/notes/source/phenology.rst

 combination of soil (and snow) reflectance and vegetation biochemical composition and structure, so it is hard to associate any point in a typical trajectory with particular phenological events such as budburst or leaf fall.
 In these cases, simple phenology models can be used to interpret the signal.
+In effect, these models provide mathematical functions for that adequately fit the observed vegetation index.
+Points of interest in these trajectories can then be easily calculated (for example, location of the maximum VI value, inflexion points indicating start and end of the green period, total lenght of photosynthetically active period, etc.).

 Plotting NDVI temporal trajectories
 -------------------------------------